RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 #### Drop-Down/Select Filter

-You can add a Drop-Down select element to your filter using the {{ linkApi("FilterComponent", "addSelectFilter") }}.
+You can add a Drop-Down select element to your filter using the {{ linkApi("js", "FilterComponent", "addSelectFilter") }}.

 ~~~
 filter.addSelectFilter ("delivery_status", "Delivery Status", [